 If you're heading to a game or an event at Barclays Center and you have a taste for barbecue, stop in at Morgan's Barbecue on Flatbush Avenue.
 Satisfy your longing with brisket, pulled pork sandwich, pork and beef ribs, or barbecued chicken.
 Morgan's also has a long menu of different kinds of macaroni and cheese combos if that suits your fancy.
 Sit outside in the warmer weather as you devour the tasty grub.

 Located near BAM, this authentic German beer garden has a large selection of brews and an incredible menu of German eats, which include Flammkuchen, Hauptgerichte, and other hard-to-pronounce German foods that are incredibly tasty.

-This casual Mexican restaurant in Fort Greene near BAM is also a favorite destination.
+This casual Latin restaurant in Fort Greene near BAM is also a favorite destination.
 The spacious yard is a great spot to socialize while you savor some Mexican comfort food.

 Go old school and dine on cheesecake at this iconic Brooklyn restaurant.
 The menu is filled with comfort food choices, but Junior's is known for its cheesecake.
 It's open late, so you can stop in for some dessert after a show.